nvsnkv/NVs.OccupancySensor/readme.md

 ### Quick Setup
 1. Build application;
-1. Update a few required settings:
+1. Update a few required settings in `appsettings.json` (or supply them as environment variables):
+    1. Check that "Urls" property is correct;
     1. Ensure `CV:Capture:Source` is set to the proper source;
     2. Ensure MQTT settings are correct;
-    3. Set `Streaming` to _Enabled_ to enable video translations on debug page;
+    3. Set `Streaming` to _Enabled_ to enable mjpeg streams on debug page;
 2. Deploy the application (either run [dotnet publish](https://docs.microsoft.com/ru-ru/dotnet/core/tools/dotnet-publish) or just move `NVs.OccupancySensor.API` folder to the preferred location); VS Code users can use "publish" task commited to the repository;
 3. Start the app by running `dotnet occ-sensor.dll` in the target folder.
 By default app will start listening on port 5000;
 4. Open `/debug.html` URL in your favorite browser.
 If application was successfully deployed you should see the debug page;